Tired of Fighting Sexual Temptation?

 Like some solid steps in accomplishing this mission?
 Look no further!

 - Keep things out in the open when you date.
 Simply refuse to date in isolation.
 Be aware and honest about your limitations, and date accordingly.
 Stay out in public.
 Stay in the light.
 Click the previous link to understand more about this one single sex boundary that just might work.

 - Keep your friends and loved ones involved in your dating life, following the suggestions of last week’s post.

-- Make sure you’re confessing your struggles and failures, both honestly and specifically, both to God and close friends who know you and love you.
+- Make sure you’re confessing your struggles and failures, both honestly and specifically, both to God and close friends who know you best and love you most.